CSCfi/csc-user-guide/docs/computing/systems-puhti.md

 Puhti has a 4.8 PB Lustre parallel storage system providing space for [home](disk.md#home-directory), [project](disk.md#projappl-directory) and [scratch](disk.md#scratch-directory) storages.

-It is known from our guide that both Puhti and Mahti have the storage areas Puhti [home](./../disk.md#home-directory), [project](./../disk.md#projappl-directory) and [scratch](./../disk.md#scratch-directory).
-However, the Lustre configuration, is not the same between them.
+The Lustre configuration, is not the same between our supercomputers.
+You can see the Lustre terminology [here](running/lustre.md)

 |  Name       | Puhti  |        |
 |-------------|--------|--------|